ay0788/Toxic2Nice-/README.md

 ![Toxic2Nice Banner](https://github.com/ay0788/Toxic2Nice-/blob/main/toxic2nice.png)

-**Toxic2Nice** is an AI-powered web application that detects toxic language in real-time and rephrases it into a more polite, respectful, and constructive version — all while preserving the intended message.
+**Toxic2Nice** is an AI-powered web application that detects toxic language in real-time and rephrases it into a more polite, respectful, and constructive version; all while preserving the intended message.
 It helps foster healthier digital communication by transforming negativity into empathy using the power of NLP.

 ---